top of page

 • Adjustments to your pregnancy care plan

-Your obstetric team will guide you through the next steps and ensure you have the right support.
+Your obstetric team will talk you through the findings and ensure you understand the next steps.
+Care is always tailored to your individual situation.

 Are Growth Scans Safe?